visual-layer/fastdup/README.md

 <details>
   <summary><b>Usage Tracking</b></summary>

-We have added experimental crash report collection, using [sentry.io](https://github.com/getsentry/).
+We have added an experimental crash report collection, using [sentry.io](https://github.com/getsentry/).
 It does not collect user data other than anonymized IP address data, and it only logs fastdup library's own actions.
 We do NOT collect folder name, user name, image names, image content only aggregate performance statistics like total number of images, average runtime per image, total free memory, total free disk space, number of cores etc. Collecting fastdup crashes will help us improve stability.

 The code for the data collection is found [here](./src/sentry.hpp).
 On MAC we use [Google crashpad](https://chromium.googlesource.com/crashpad/crashpad).